Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: CALIBRATION RESULTS FOR NO

 \subsection{Calibration results on non-collocated sensors}

-Figure \ref{fig:boxplot_NC_calib} shows the boxplots of the corrected measurements of non-collocated micro-sensors over the test period (using the centering and reduction coefficients of the data from the learning period).
+Figure \ref{fig:boxplot_NC_calib} shows the boxplots of the corrected measurements of non-collocated low-cost sensors over the test period (using the centering and reduction coefficients of the data from the learning period).

 These results are extremely encouraging, in the sense that the corrected measurements give reasonable and realistic concentrations, with a limited number of negative values: only 5 boxplots out of 22.
 Out of approximately 1300 data points per sensor, the numbers of negative data are about 21 (ASE\_A29), 38 (ASE\_A33), 85 (ASE\_A34), 102 (ASE\_A38) and 107 (ASE\_A39).
-The last two sensors for which the results are the worst, are the two outlying micro-sensors that are located around the industrial reference stations.
+The last two sensors for which the results are the worst, are the two outlying low-cost sensors that are located around the industrial reference stations.
 These sensors are in a situation very different from these stations, which can explain the lower quality of the SGWR calibration model.
 Moreover, when compared to the boxplots of the collocated calibration model, one can note that they exhibit similar shapes.
 Collocated models (which are considered the best linear calibration models) also produce a few negative measurements.
 Concentrations obtained using the SGWR model fall within the same range as those obtained from the collocated model.

-\section{Conclusion and discussion}
+\section{CONCLUSION AND DISCUSSION}

-We focused on the use of the GWR framework to address in an unified way the calibration of micro-sensors, from the learning and test sets choice to the final assessment using a spatial cross-validation scheme.
-The calibration results for NO$_2$ together with some remarks about estimated GWR model, the spatial contents of estimated coefficients opens the assessment of the calibration of non-collocated micro-sensors.
+We focused on the use of the GWR framework to address in an unified way the calibration of low-cost sensors, from the learning and test sets choice to the final assessment using a spatial cross-validation scheme.
+The calibration results for NO$_2$ together with some remarks about estimated GWR model, the spatial contents of estimated coefficients opens the assessment of the calibration of non-collocated low-cost sensors.